 What is Apache Spark?

-Apache Spark is an open source, high-speed, near real-time, fault tolerant,in-memory cluster computing framework.
+Apache Spark is an open-source, high-speed, near real-time, fault-tolerant,in-memory cluster computing framework.

-Let us break each features further,
+Let us break each feature further,

 - Open source – It is completely free to use